Otion-Core/graphism/README.md

 ### Migrating the database

-With this, we are almost ready to migrate our database.

-But first, we need to tell Graphism about our schema.
+Let's tell Graphism about our schema:

 ```elixir
 # config/config.exs
 config :graphism, schema: Blog.Schema
 ```

-Then, let Graphism figure out things:
+Then, let Graphism figure out which migrations we need:

 ```bash
 $ mix graphism.migrations
 ```

-Have a look at the generated migration in your `priv/repo/migrations` folder.
+Have a look at the generated file in your `priv/repo/migrations` folder.

 Then, as usual, migrate the database with: